Blog

 Hypothetical scenario: A homeowner files a claim after a kitchen fire damages their property.
 Through a mobile portal, they upload videos and receipts for damaged appliances.
 The automated system reviews the information in minutes, comparing market data to determine replacement costs.
 The claim is approved the same day, and funds are deposited into the homeowner’s account within 48 hours.
 What could have been weeks of anxiety becomes a stress-free, transparent experience.

-Property insurance automation helps insurers handle surges in claims while maintaining accuracy and building trust with their customers.
+Property insurance automation enables insurers to handle surges in claims while maintaining accuracy and fostering trust with their customers.

 Case no.3: Healthcare insurance’s paperless revolution